 1. Understand the Symbolism: Before using the Olympic rings in any context, take the time to understand the symbolism behind the design.
 The rings represent the five continents and the unity of athletes from around the world.
 Keeping this in mind will help you use the symbol in a way that is respectful and meaningful.

-Example: When creating educational materials about the Olympic Games for children, emphasize the message of unity and diversity that the rings represent.
+Example: When creating educational materials about the Olympic Games for children, highlight the message of unity and diversity that the rings represent.
 Explain that the rings show how people from different countries can come together to celebrate sport and friendship.

-2. Use the Rings Appropriately: The Olympic rings are a protected symbol, and their use is governed by strict rules and regulations.
-Ensure that you have the necessary permissions before using the rings in any commercial or promotional context.
+2. Use the Rings Appropriately: The Olympic rings are a protected symbol, and their use is governed by strict rules and regulations. check that you have the necessary permissions before using the rings in any commercial or promotional context.

 3. Incorporate the Colours Effectively: The colours of the Olympic rings – blue, yellow, black, green, and red – are an integral part of the design.
 When using the rings, make sure to incorporate these colours effectively to maintain the integrity of the symbol.